Skip to content

 Use it to quickly see whether a ruling has been followed, nuanced, or set aside by later case law.

-You can speak your message instead of typing.
+You can speak your message instead of typing — often three times faster, for example right after a meeting or hearing.
 Chat transcribes your speech automatically and places the text in the input field.

 1. Click the microphone button next to the send button.